 The latest Broadband Deployment Report, published by the Federal Communications Commission in June 2020, presents some encouraging data.
-The report states that more than 85 per cent of Americans now have access to fixed broadband service at 250/25 Mbps. and that in 2019 alone. fiber broadband networks became available to roughly 6.5 million additional unique homes.
+The report states that more than 85 per cent of Americans now have access to fixed broadband service at 250/25 Mbps, and that in 2019 alone, fiber broadband networks became available to roughly 6.5 million additional unique homes.

 However, the report also stresses that smaller ISPs account for 25 per cent of these new fiber connections, underlining their important role in improving the state of internet connectivity in the US and providing more choice for consumers.

-By lowering the barrier to market entry

-for smaller ISPs, the open access model ensures that they can continue to support the nation's digital growth and grant access to high-quality internet connectivity to an increasing number of people.
+By lowering the barrier to market entry for smaller ISPs, the open-access model ensures that they can continue to support the nation's digital growth and grant access to high-quality internet connectivity to an increasing number of people.

-Sharing a common infrastructure fosters healthy competition between established and emerging ISPs, with competition centering on who can provide the best service and customer support, not necessarily who owns the most capital.
+Sharing a common infrastructure fosters healthy competition between established and emerging ISPs, with competition centering on who can provide the best service and customer support, not necessarily who has the most capital to build and maintain a private network infrastructure.

-A shared infrastructure will attract many more subscribers than even the biggest single ISP could reasonably hope to reach with its own network.
 Eliminating the cost of building and operating the network will lower the barriers to entry and bring more ISPs to the market.
-The presence of several competing ISPs will broaden consumers' options and allow them to choose the one that best meets their demands and expectations.
+The presence of several competing ISPs will broaden consumers' options and allow them to choose the one that best meets their expectations.